ben-ng/linalg/Readme.md

 [![Build Status](https://travis-ci.org/ben-ng/linalg.svg?branch=master)](https://travis-ci.org/ben-ng/linalg)

-A performance-focused linear algebra module.
+A linear algebra module with an emphasis on correctness and performance (in that order).

 ## At A Glance

  * 100% statement and branch coverage
+ * Emphasis on numerical accuracy
  * Work in any number of dimensions
  * Sticks to the Mathematica API whenever possible

 ## Warning!

 Please use a mature library when doing mission-critical work.
-[There are accuracy problems with naive solutions to linear algebra problems](http://gauss.uc3m.es/web/personal_web/fdopico/talks/2013-cedya.pdf).

-I may not be an expert in numerical analysis, but I know enough to warn you about the dangers of running Javascript on the International Space Station.
+I am no expert in numerical analysis.
+(If you are, let me know so I can add you as a contributor!)

 ## Usage